Zazzles2908/Augment_Agent_Evolution_v2/documents/stack/VSCode_Zen_MCP_Augment_Code_Guide.md

 ## 8) Master Prompt Placement
 - Keep the canonical policy at: `documents/stack/Augment_Code_Master_Guidelines_v2.md`.
-- Store its path in Workspace settings under `augment.masterPromptPath` so you (and scripts) can reference it.
+- Store its path in Workspace settings under `Zazzles's Agent.masterPromptPath` so you (and scripts) can reference it.
-- When starting a new thread, you can instruct your agent: “Load and follow the Master Prompt at ${augment.masterPromptPath}.”
+- When starting a new thread, you can instruct your agent: “Load and follow the Master Prompt at ${Zazzles's Agent.masterPromptPath}.”

 —
 This guide aligns with the Zen MCP prompt syntax and the client integration patterns used by the setup scripts.
 Keep iterating on Workspace settings to match your team’s defaults and budget.